Move-Flow/Moveflow-Sdk/BatchCall.md

 * recipientAddrs: Receiver address for transferring tokens
 * depositAmounts: Amount of transferred tokens
 * coinType: The currency of the transfer token, the default is APT
+* isIngoreUnregisterRecipient: Whether to ignore unregistered receiver addresses, the default is true

 ```javascript
 export type batchTransferPayload = {